-- Children's Medical Center, our primary clinical partner, is a multi-specialty inpatient and outpatient facility with state-of-the-art resources that sponsors with us a Pediatric Residency Program for more than 85 categorical pediatric residents.
+- Children's Medical Center, our primary clinical partner, is a multispecialty inpatient and outpatient facility with state-of-the-art resources that sponsors with us a Pediatric Residency Program for more than 85 categorical pediatric residents.
 The Children's main campus in Dallas is licensed for 483 beds.
-Children's Medical Center Legacy, a second full-service inpatient and outpatient facility in Plano is licensed for 72 beds.
+Children's Medical Center Plano, a second full-service inpatient and outpatient facility, is licensed for 72 beds.
 Each year, Children's has more than 20,000 admissions, 200,000 outpatient visits, and 90,000 emergency room visits, and conducts nearly 20,000 surgical cases.

 - Parkland Health & Hospital System consists of a multispecialty hospital, which serves as the home of our Neonatal and Perinatal Medicine.
 The system also oversees a series of Community Outpatient Centers located in geographically diverse areas of Dallas County, which serve as the home of many of the outpatient community pediatric training experiences.
 There are currently more than 15,000 infants delivered each year, which makes this the largest such service in North America.
 Faculty in the Department of Pediatrics supervise resident training in several of these community outpatient centers while serving the community's pediatric needs in each of those neighborhoods.
 The Parkland Hospital System also has outreach in many underserved areas of Dallas County through their Homeless Van and Refugee Clinics, which provide unique opportunities in community pediatric care.